ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Specify a name for your new pipeline.
 1. If you plan to use your pipeline to deploy a user interface, select the **Show apps in the VIEW APP menu** check box.
 All of the apps that your pipeline creates are shown in the **View App** list on the toolchain's Overview page.
+1. Select the type of pipeline that you want to create:

+ * **Classic**: Provides an easy to use graphical user interface for defining stages and jobs that run on public shared infrastructure, with support for running individual stages on private workers.
+ * **Tekton**: Provides a dashboard that you can use to view the output of [Tekton pipeline](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines) runs on a defined Kubernetes cluster, with support for configuring pipeline definitions repos, the pipeline triggers, where the pipeline runs, and simple secrets.

 1. Click **Create Integration** to add the {{site.data.keyword.deliverypipeline}} to your toolchain.
 1. Click **{{site.data.keyword.deliverypipeline}}** to view the pipeline and configure it.
 To learn the basics of configuring a pipeline, see [Building and deploying pipelines](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_build_deploy).